-The Pacific Northwest Climate Impacts Research Consortium (CIRC) is a climate-science-to-climate-action team funded by the National Oceanic and Atmospheric Administration (NOAA).
-A mix of scientists from disciplines as varied as atmospheric and social science, CIRC is a proud member of NOAA’s Regional Integrated Sciences and Assessments (RISA) program, a national leader in climate science and adaptation.
+The Climate Impacts Research Consortium (CIRC) is a climate-science-to-action team funded by the National Oceanic and Atmospheric Administration (NOAA).
+A mix of scientists from disciplines as varied as atmospheric, natural, and social science, CIRC is a proud member of NOAA’s Regional Integrated Sciences and Assessments (RISA) program, a national leader in climate science and adaptation.

-By the year 2100, CIRC research projects that the Pacific Northwest will be between 2 and 15 degrees Fahrenheit warmer than it was during the second half of the 20th century.
+CIRC research projects that by the year 2100, the Pacific Northwest will be from 2 to 15 degrees Fahrenheit warmer than it was during the second half of the 20th century.
 These rising temperatures mean precipitation will be far more likely to fall as rain instead of as snow.
-As with much of the American West, mountain snow in the Pacific Northwest acts as a kind of natural reservoir, providing water via snowmelt during our region’s warm, dry summer months.
-Losing this snow to rising temperatures is expected to have far-reaching consequences for our region’s hydrology, consequences that range from drought and forest fires to increased flooding in some basins.
+Mountain snow in the Pacific Northwest, and much of the western United States, acts as a kind of natural reservoir, providing water via snowmelt during our region’s warm, dry summer months.
+Losing this snow to rising temperatures is expected to have far-reaching consequences for our region’s hydrology, from drought and wildfires to increased flooding in some basins.
 At the same time, our region’s coastal communities face other challenges, from severe storms to rising sea levels—the result of melting polar ice and increasing ocean temperatures—that are expected to cause flooding and beach erosion.

 Our goal is simple: we want to aid our Pacific Northwest communities as they incorporate climate information—from short-term climate forecasting (months) to long-term climate projections (decades)—into adaptation and resource management strategies that keep our region’s wilderness, communities, and businesses resilient and flexible under the changes we face now and into the future.